 director for a soccer team.

 Leah I studied abroad in Mexico where I stayed with a host family in Cuernavaca for three weeks.
 I have also traveled to Spain and Italy while in high school for one week.
 These experiences have given me first hand cultural insights.
-I involve myself in diversity outside of school and the classroom by following multicultural Twitter accounts/Facebook pages, connecting with people from all parts of the world, and keeping an open mind to new experiences and ways of life.
+I involve myself in diversity outside of school and the classroom by following multicultural Twitter accounts/Facebook pages, connecting with people from all parts of the world.

 I have had two sports marketing related internships; one of which was with ESPN Deportes where I was responsible for various tasks accomplished in Spanish, one of which was producing our Spanish radio show each Saturday morning.
 I will be able to effectively communicate in Spanish and English with various clients as well as prepare marketing campaigns for clients who are only fluent in one language or prefer one to the other.